Job Search Strategy

 • November: Activity drops sharply after the second week as holidays approach.

 Your strategy: September through mid-November is your second best window.
 Apply aggressively.
+Set up Job Radar alerts to catch new postings immediately.

 December: The Quiet Month